rahelsel/Week1-Intro-to-Swift/class-1/README.md

 * Write a function that take in a string, and returns a message: “String contains n characters”
 * Write a function that takes in a string and reverses it.
 Use a simple for loop
 * **Bonus:**
-  * Declare a variable that’s function.
+  * Declare a variable that is function.
 Implement function to take in a string (name) and return greeting message.

 ###Reading Assignment
 * Swift Programming Guide